Зовнішній отит (гострий)

 Сховати деталі

-This image shows otomycosis of the external ear canal as demonstrated by fungal hyphae and conidiophores of Aspergillus niger.
+This image shows otomycosis of the external ear canal, as indicated by fungal hyphae and conidiophores of Aspergillus niger.

 Image courtesy of Bradley Kesser, MD.